 Two types of exposure follow-up are considered as administrative controls.
 The first is the provision of appropriate emergency response equipment to reduce the impact of the exposure.
-The second is the medical follow-up for workers who have had chemical exposures.
-In the first case, emergency response equipment for workers in community clinics and doctors' offices consists of an eyewash apparatus or drench hose, as well as a first aid kit.
+The second is the medical follow-up for workers who have had a chemical exposure.
+In the first case, emergency response equipment for homecare providers usually is available using running water available in the client's home.